 Have faith that you’ll pass the WASSCE / WAEC examination

 Faith is an expression of hope for something better.
 More than a wish, it is closer to a belief, but not quite.
 A belief is rooted in the mind.
 Faith is based in the heart.

 We act in faith when there is no guarantee, no certainty.
 No one knows what kind of life an infant will have, yet people continue to have children.
 No one can know how life with our mates will turn out, yet we continue to have faith our relationships will last a lifetime.

 Have faith in the possibility that you’ll pass the WAEC examinations in flying colours.

-The effect of mixing desire and faith has a psychological benefit:
+The effect of mixing desire, motivation and faith has a psychological benefit:

 It improves your confidence to crush any paper on the WASSCE / WAEC examination.

 Start preparing early

 Don’t wait until when it’s 3 weeks to the start of the exam before you start intense reading.
 Start preparing for the WASSCE the moment you know you’d write the exam.

 Develop a study plan